vodenica/CMMS-HLF/01-chaincodes/05-safety-management/README.md

 ```

 During the development environment setup phase, we downloaded Hyperledger Fabric
-binaries including peer.
+binaries, including peer.
 They are located in the `fabric-samples/bin` folder and utilize
 configurations stored in `fabric-samples/config.
 Therefore, we can update the `PATH variable
 and set `FABRIC_CFG_PATH` to simplify `peer binary usage.